Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Conclusion

 \section{Conclusion}

-We considered different extensions of the model introduced by Bender et al. in \cite{DBLP:conf/spaa/BenderBLMP13}.
-We proved that the problem of minimizing the total calibration-cost on a single machine can be solved in polynomial time for the case of jobs with arbitrary processing times when the preemption is allowed.
-Then we proved that the problem becomes NP-hard when there are many calibration types.
-Finally, we considered the case with many calibration types, where the calibrations are not instantaneous but take machine time, and we proved that the problem can be solved in polynomial time using dynamic programming for unit-time jobs.
-An interesting question is whether it is possible to find a lower time-complexity algorithm for solving this version of the problem, either optimally, or in approximation.
+We considered different extensions of the model introduced by \cite{bender2013efficient}.
+We proved that the problem of minimizing the total calibration-cost on a single machine could be solved in polynomial time for the case of jobs with arbitrary processing times when the preemption is allowed.
+Then we proved that the problem becomes NP-hard for arbitrary processing times and many calibration types, even if the preemption of jobs is authorized.
+Finally, we considered the case with many calibration types, not instantaneous calibrations and unit-time jobs, proving that the problem can be solved in polynomial time by using dynamic programming techniques.
+An interesting question is whether it is possible to find a lower time-complexity algorithm for solving this version of the problem, either optimally or an approximation.
 Of course, it would be of great interest to study the case where more than one machines are available.
-Recall that the complexity of the simple variant studied by Bender et al. remains unknown for the multiple machines problem and that Fineman and Sheridan proposed approximation algorithms for the non-preemptive case when resource augmentation is allowed.
-It would be interesting to study the case where the preemption of the jobs is allowed.
+Recall that the complexity of the simple variant studied by \cite{bender2013efficient} remains unknown for the multiple machines problem.